 We do not breed our jennets until they are fully mature at 5 years old.
 This allows them to mature and develop to their full potential.
 They get a chance to enjoy their "childhood".
 We give our ladies a year off in between foals.
 We are not a "foal mill", our goal is not to produce the most foals we can each year but instead to produce superior mammoth jackstock and mules.
 A lot of time, effort, planning and work goes into each and every one of our longears.

-Earl is one of our two jack foals we had born this year.
+Earl is one of our two jack foals we had born in 2013.
 Of course Tena and Clyde didn't let us down.
-Earl is a full sister to the 2013 Supreme Champion Donkey at the Ontario Longear Extravaganza, Mable.
-He is pictured here at 6 days shy of 5 months and above with our own donkey whisperer at 2 days old and then again just a few days over a year old.
+Earl is a full brother to the 2013 Supreme Champion Donkey at the Ontario Longear Extravaganza, Mable.
+He is pictured here at 2 days old (right) and then as a yearling (left) with our own donkey whisperer.
 What a difference a year makes!!!

 Earl has a pedigree to burn with Holyfield's Sherman Tank and Seimon's Glen as his maternal grandfathers.
 And with Texas Red as a grandfather on dads side he has the make up of three of the best jacks there have ever been.